MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/euiccs-csp.md

 <!-- Device-{eUICC}-Actions-Description-Begin -->
 <!-- Description-Source-DDF -->
-Actions that can be performed on the eUICC as a whole (when it is active).
+Actions that can be performed on the eUICC as a whole (when it's active).
 <!-- Device-{eUICC}-Actions-Description-End -->

 <!-- Device-{eUICC}-Actions-Editable-Begin -->